Braun Strowman: Return to WWE (2022–2025)

-Strowman then returned from injury on the December 13 episode of SmackDown, where he moved to the SmackDown brand and defeated Carmelo Hayes in a squash match.
+Strowman then returned from injury on the December 13 episode of SmackDown, where he moved to the SmackDown brand and defeated Carmelo Hayes.
 On the December 20 episode of SmackDown, Strowman became a guest on The Grayson Waller Effect with A-Town Down Under's Grayson Waller and Austin Theory, until Carmelo Hayes interrupted the interview session, culminating in a match between Strowman and Hayes, which Strowman lost via count-out.
 Around this time, Strowman began a feud with Jacob Fatu along with his fellow members of The Bloodline, Solo Sikoa and Tama Tonga.
 At Saturday Night's Main Event XXXVIII on January 25, 2025, Strowman faced off against Fatu in a match, where Strowman won by disqualification after Fatu shoved the referee.
 At the Royal Rumble on February 1, Strowman eliminated Fatu before being eliminated by John Cena.
 On the April 4 episode of SmackDown, Strowman faced off against Fatu in a Last man standing match to determine the number one contender for the WWE United States Championship at WrestleMania 41 held by LA Knight, at which Strowman would lose in what would be his final full-time WWE match.

-On May 3, 2025, WWE informed Scherr that his full-time performer's contract will expire on July 31.
-While Scherr's release from his contract is due to a higher salary, according to Bill Apter, the WWE has considered bringing Scherr back in a part-time capacity between six months to a year despite wrestling with his left leg 15% paralyzed throughout his second tenure.
-Despite no longer competing inside a WWE ring, Scherr is expected to host his TV series, Everything on the Menu with Braun Strowman on USA Network, this coming fall.
+On May 3, 2025, WWE informed Scherr that his full-time performer's contract would expire on July 31.
+While Scherr's release from his contract was due to a higher salary, according to Bill Apter, WWE considered bringing Scherr back in a part-time capacity between six months to a year despite wrestling with his left leg 15% paralysed throughout his second tenure.
+Despite no longer being an active wrestler, Scherr would continue to appear in WWE produced programs, hosting the WWE Studios show Everything on the Menu with Braun Strowman, which premiered on October 24, 2025.